GoHypernet/Hypernet.ID-Public/packages/contracts-integration/README.md

 Hypernet.ID publishes a helper contract, [`ID.sol`](https://github.com/GoHypernet/Hypernet.ID-Public/blob/develop/packages/contracts-integration/contracts/ID.sol),
-that you can inherit in your own smart contract to protect public and external functions from being accessed by users who have not undergone sufficient identity verification.
+as an [NPM](https://www.npmjs.com/package/@hypernetlabs/hypernet-id-contracts-integration) package that you can inherit in your own smart contract to protect public and external functions from being accessed by users who have not undergone sufficient identity verification.
 This allows for id verification to be enforced at the protocol level so that it cannot be circumvented.
+To install
-To install Hypernet.ID's helper contracts in your project run:
+Hypernet.ID's helper contracts in your project run:

 ```
 npm install --sav-dev @hypernetlabs/hypernet-id-contracts-integration